-Today’s faculty highlight is Dr. Dwight Friesen, Associate Professor of Practical Theology.
-Dr. Friesen brings more than 12 years of missional pastoral experience to The Seattle School.
+Today’s faculty highlight is Dr. Dwight J. Friesen, Associate Professor of Practical Theology.
+Dr. Friesen brings many years of contextual pastoral experience to The Seattle School.
+Currently he is serving as the part-time Pastor of Bellevue’s St Luke’s Lutheran Church.
 He was the community-curate of an Eastside emerging simple church for more than 11 years; he was ordained by the Christian & Missionary Alliance until surrendering those credentials in solidarity with women seeking ordination.
-He is a liturgical Anabaptist with progressively Evangelical and emergent sensibilities, actively seeking to root his faith practice within place while linking globally with others who are seeking to live into their contexts.
+He is a liturgical Anabaptist with progressive and emergent sensibilities, actively seeking to root his faith practice within place while linking globally with others who are seeking to live into their contexts.

 What are you currently reading?

 The Rhythm of Being: The Unbroken Trinity, by Raimon Panikkar